coop-tim/maui-sample/README.md

 ⚠️ These steps are necessary at time of writing to ensure you can build the project for both Android and iOS.

 If you have already tried to get this working and failed, clear all your nuget caches first, and close Visual Studio.
+Delete bin and obj folders.

 ## Long paths